A hybrid between Pakistani spices and Italian herbs, this baked chicken loaf is healthy, delicious and oh so easy to make …

 Put the chicken in a food processor and pulse till it turns into mince.
 Take the mince and place it in a bowl.

-Place the rest of the ingredients (vegetables, herbs & spices) with 1 tablespoon oil in the food processor and pulse together till a chunky paste is formed.
+Place the rest of the ingredients (vegetables, herbs, spices, egg and bread) with 1 tablespoon oil in the food processor and pulse together till a chunky paste is formed.
 Add the chicken in the food processor and give it a pulse to combine.
-Alernatively, use your hands and combine in the bowl.
+Alternatively, use your hands and combine in the bowl.

 In case there isn’t space in the food processor for all ingredients, a small food processor can be used.
 Just pulse the ingredients in 2-3 parts and combine in a bowl.